 \item \textbf{First Fit Algorithm.} Consider the items increasingly according to its index.
-For each item $ j $, assign it to the first (first fit) initialized bin $ i $ where it fits (if any), and if does not fit in any initialized bin, assign it to a new one.
+For each item $ j $, assign it to the first initialized bin $ i $ (first fit) where it fits (if any), and if it does not fit in any initialized bin, assign it to a new one.

 \item \textbf{Best Fit Algorithm.} Consider the items increasingly according to its index.
-For each item $ j $, assign it to the bin $ i $ where it fits (if any) and it is as full as possible, and if it does not fit in any initialized bin, assign it to a new one. \end{enumerate}
+For each item $ j $, assign it to the bin $ i $ where it fits (if any) and it is as full as possible; if it does not fit in any initialized bin, assign it to a new one. \end{enumerate}